5285 Krethon

 5285 Krethon /ˈkriːθɒn/ is a Jupiter trojan from the Greek camp, approximately 52 km in diameter.
 It was discovered on 9 March 1989, by American astronomer couple Carolyn and Eugene Shoemaker at the Palomar Observatory in California.
-The dark Jovian asteroid belongs the 100 largest Jupiter trojans and has a rotation period of 12.0 hours.
+The dark Jovian asteroid is one of the 100 largest Jupiter trojans and has a rotation period of 12.0 hours.
 It was named from Greek mythology, after the warrior Crethon (Krethon), twin-brother of Orsilochus.